mhall25/tablesort-rails/README.md

 A lightweight, unobtrusive alternative to jQuery's tablesort.
 Wraps [tristen's tablesort javascript library](https://github.com/tristen/tablesort) into a package that's easy to include in a Rails app.
 This gem includes version 5.0.2 of tablesort (Nov 12, 2017).

+The base script (alphabetical sort only) is just 3kb.
+For another 3kb, you can include a set of special sort methods.

 ## Build

 Clone the repository and build the gem: